hansroh/skitai/README.rst

 After started, Skitai will drop root privileges and fall back to current user's.

-At your broweser's developer window, you can see protocol as *http/2+quic/99*.
+At your browser's developer window, you can see protocol as *http/2+quic/99*.

-I hope http/3 can be served at another high ports.

 .. _`Chrome Canary`: https://www.google.com/intl/ko_ALL/chrome/canary/
 .. _aioquic: https://github.com/aiortc/aioquic